 - A set of leaflets giving ‘Activities from The Showground Malvern’ produced (2007) by Three Counties Showground includes Cycle Ride around the Malvern Lanes and Commons.
 Available at the showground only, for visitors.
 12 to 19 miles, not too hilly (but Castlemorton Common is harder than it looks).

 - Cider Cycling Routes – Ledbury.
 Professionally produced by local cyclists.
 A pleasant 20 miles circuit (excluding optional detours and short cut) taking in mainly cider related sites, but also other places of interest.
-Leaflet, 75p, should be available from Ledbury Tourist Information, at Ice Bytes Cafe, 38 The Homend, phone 0844 567 8650.
-Or download our GPX format file (right click/save as) of the shorter, 17 mile Big Apple ride, version, for use on your hand/bike-held GPS – preview on Google Map (you’ll need to use your browser back button to return here).
+Order leaflet via Come Cycling Ledbury website, or download our GPX format file (right click/save as) of the shorter, 17 mile Big Apple ride, version, for use on your hand/bike-held GPS – preview on Google Map (you’ll need to use your browser back button to return here).
 See our Cider page for info on the majority of attractions en route, plus The Observer travel section did a review October 2005.

 - Herefordshire Leisure Cycle Guide (new edition May 2007).
 With input from same people as cider route, but 6 leisure rides around the county.
 Mainly easy (5 to 15 miles), with options for a couple of longer ones (30 mile), around Black & White villages or from Colwall, Hereford, Ledbury, Ross on Wye and Leominster.
 Available online as separate sheets on Herefordshire Council site.
 Free from TICs or phone 01432 260514.

 - Ledbury Loop 17 mile route which can be extended or shortened.
-Map (by LACF, 50p) also gives information about points of interest and refreshment opportunities along the route.
+Map (by LACF) also gives information about points of interest and refreshment opportunities along the route.
 Connected to National Byway (see next section).

 - Masefield Trail New 2009.
 “A 25 mile cycle ride from Ledbury through landscape that inspired the poet John Masefield”.
 Goes south east of Malvern Hills, skirting the Chartist village of Lowbands ( although no connection to Masefield).
 MalvernTrail would suggest taking the alternative route to Dymock – the church display on the Dymock Poets is worth half an hour of anybody’s time, plus there are loos and a pub (much better than the pub near Redmarley). £1 from Ledbury TIC.

 - Spires and Cycles three routes cover Around Leominster, The Teme Valley (near Tenbury Wells), Cleobury and Clee Hill.
-45p each (Herefordshire Tourism).
+From Herefordshire Tourism.

 - Come Cycling Ledbury website.

 - Forest of Dean recreation map is published by Offroad Cycling (see second entry above), showing approved cycling trails and suggested bike routes.
-The Royal Forest route had a write up in The Guardian (from 2004), March 04.
+The Royal Forest route had a write up in The Guardian (in 2004).

 - There is a Blossom Trail waymarked cycle route in the Evesham area, with the town’s train station as a recommended starting point.
-Download map (pdf) via Visit Wychavon website.
 The 20 miles includes a mile or two of busy A road, options via the Lenches, Fladbury.
+Find details on the official ‘Vale and Spa’ cycling page.

 Bike Ride Guides for the wider area

-Come Cycling Ledbury has info on local accommodation, food & drink, biek maps etc. (some overlap with MalvernTrail).
+Come Cycling Ledbury has info on local accommodation, food & drink, bike maps etc. (some overlap with MalvernTrail).

 Herefordshire Cycle Guide is a free leaflet from Herefordshire Council (revised April 03), available from the local Tourist Info Centres.
 It has town maps for Ledbury, Bromyard, Ross, Hereford, Leominster and Kington, showing a few recommended routes, cycle shops etc.